by Enass N. Rickards, MD

 Candles start 10,000 house fires a year.
 Display yours where they won’t get knocked over, and away from anything flammable.
 Check them often and remember to blow them out before you go to bed or leave home.

 Finally, carefully read and follow the directions on any type of snow spray, firelogs or any other holiday decorations before you use them.
 Have a safe, enjoyable holiday season.

-Enass N. Rickards, M.D.,_is Chief of Orthopedic Surgery at Scripps Memorial Hospital La Jolla. __For more information about maintaining a healthy lifestyle or for a physician referral, call 1-800-SCRIPPS._
+This Scripps Health and Wellness information was provided by Enass N. Rickards, MD, Chief of Orthopedic Surgery at Scripps Memorial Hospital La Jolla.